digital-asset/daml/BAZEL.md

 If the correct plugin does not exist in the list, then your IntelliJ version might be too recent, and the Bazel plugin might not have been upgraded to support it, yet.
-Check for version compatibility on the [Jetbrains plugin page][intellij_plugin_jetbrains].
-At the time of writing the Bazel plugin version 2020.04.13.0.0 has been tested on IDEA Community 2019.3.5.
+Check for version compatibility on the [JetBrains plugin page][intellij_plugin_jetbrains].

 [intellij_plugin]: https://ij.bazel.build/
 [intellij_plugin_install]: https://ij.bazel.build/docs/bazel-plugin.html#getting-started